RootCellar/VirtualComputer/README.md

 First, you'll want to make sure the repository is built (See section "Building" below)

-Programs are written files with the extension ".vasm".
-These can be assembled with `execasm.sh <name` in `Scripts`.
+Programs are written in files with the extension ".vasm".
+These can be assembled with `execasm.sh <name>` in `Scripts`.
 The assembler assumes `main.vasm` if no argument is given.
 The assembler also runs in the `build` folder, so you'll have to tell the assembler where your program is if it isn't in that folder.
 On Linux, you can do something like `./execasm.sh ../Examples/Test` to assemble `Test.vasm` in `Examples`.
 The assembler will always output `run.vbin` in `build`.